 Beacon Power bankrupt; had U.S. backing like Solyndra

-(Reuters) - Beacon Power Corp filed for bankruptcy on Sunday just a year after the energy storage company received a $43 million loan guarantee from a controversial U.S. Department of Energy program.
+(Reuters) - Beacon Power Corp filed for bankruptcy on Sunday, just a year after the energy storage company received a $43 million loan guarantee from a controversial Department of Energy program.

-Beacon Power used the government-guaranteed-loan to build a 20-megawatt flywheel energy storage plant in Stephentown, New York.
+Beacon Power drew down $39 million of its government-guaranteed loan to fund a portion of a $69 million, 20-megawatt flywheel energy storage plant in Stephentown, New York.

-The company said in documents filed with Delaware's bankruptcy court that it had $72 million in assets and $47 million in debts.
+The Tyngsboro, Massachusetts-based company was spun off of SatCon Technology Corp in 1997 and went public in 2000.
+It said in documents filed with Delaware's bankruptcy court that it had $72 million in assets and $47 million in debts.

 The case is Beacon Power Corp, U.S. Bankruptcy Court, District of Delaware, No. 11-13450.